-Bloating is a common symptom of perimenopause and one that I hear about a lot.
+Bloating is a symptom of perimenopause that I hear about a lot.

 Bloating is often described as a tightness or feeling of fullness in the abdominal area.
 There are numerous reasons why it may happen, many of which are not specific to peri-menopause.